Honda Civic (eleventh generation): 2024 facelift

 The facelifted Civic was revealed on 21 May 2024 for the 2025 model year and released on 12 June 2024.
-The changes includes an updated front fascia with a new grille and new body coloured trim pieces, new exterior colours, new alloy wheel designs, a new grey interior colour, and Google built-in feature for the infotainment system.
+The changes includes an updated front fascia with a new grille and new body coloured trim pieces, smoked taillights, new exterior colours, new alloy wheel designs, a new grey interior colour, and Google built-in feature for the infotainment system.

-Along with the Civic facelift, the Hybrid powertrain of Civic sedan and hatchback was launched in 2024 for the North American market, making it the de facto successor to the discontinued Insight (3rd generation).
+Along with the Civic facelift, the Hybrid powertrain of Civic sedan and liftback was launched in 2024 for the North American market, making it the of favor successor to the discontinued Insight (third generation).
 The hybrid powertrain also replaces the 180hp turbocharged L15 engine.
 The K20C2 was also replaced.